Ramneek82810/Go-Travel-Website/README.md

 ---

 ## 📂 Project Folder Structure

-Components: Reusable UI elements categorized by features (Auth, Profile, Tours, Admin, etc.).
+-Components: Reusable UI elements categorized by features (Auth, Profile, Tours, Admin, etc.).

-Pages: All the main pages like the home, tour listing, and profile pages are in this directory.
+-Pages: All the main pages like the home, tour listing, and profile pages are in this directory.

-Redux: A state management tool to manage user and booking states efficiently across the app.
+-Redux: A state management tool to manage user and booking states efficiently across the app.

-Utils: Helper functions and utilities for smooth operation across different modules.
+-Utils: Helper functions and utilities for smooth operation across different modules.

 ---